gnarzilla/blog.deadlight/README_DRAFT.md

-# Deadlight – The blog platform for when the internet barely works
+# Deadlight - Edge-Native Publishing for Resilient Networks

 Most blogging tools are built for fiber and data centers.
 Deadlight is built for the rest of the planet.